 OUT OF STOCKGrains/Cereals / Wheat / Species

 Another ancient cultivated grain from the Republic of Georgia.
-Heads somewhat longer than Timopheevi, about 5cm long, and without beards.Grains/Cereals / Wheat / Species
+Heads somewhat longer than Timopheevi, about 5cm long, and bearded.Grains/Cereals / Wheat / Species